Intervention/docs/image/v3/basics/instantiation.md

 > public ImageManager::read(mixed $input, string|array|DecoderInterface $decoders = []): ImageInterface

-Now that the [Image Manager is configured and instantiated](/v3/basics/image-manager), its methods can be used to read images from many different sources.
+With a [configured Image Manager](/v3/basics/image-manager) it is possible to read images from different sources.

+The method not only accepts paths from file systems, but also binary image data, Base64-encoded image data or images in Data Uri format.
+It is also possible to pass a range of objects and PHP resources as input.
+A complete list can be found below.

 #### Parameters